lvalnegri/workshops-setup_cloud_analytics_machine/r_packages.md

   - [shinyanimate](https://github.com/Swechhya/shinyanimate) - An extension for the [animate.css](https://github.com/daneden/animate.css) library, that allows to add animations to any UI element in a shiny app.
   - [shinycssloaders](https://github.com/andrewsali/shinycssloaders) :+1: - Add *spinners* (object loader animations) from [Luke Haas's css-loaders](https://projects.lukehaas.me/css-loaders/) to *Shiny* outputs in an automated fashion.
   - [shinycustomloader](https://github.com/emitanaka/shinycustomloader) - Extension to the previous `shinycssloaders` package that allows for custom css/html or gif/image file to include in the loading screen.
 There are also twelve additional built in css/html loading screen.
-  - [shinydashboard](http://rstudio.github.io/shinydashboard) - Makes it easy to use Shiny to create dashboards-like apps.
-  - [shinydashboardPlus](https://github.com/DivadNojnarg/shinydashboardPlus) - Enrich a shinydashboard with some additional functionalities.
   - [shinydisconnect](https://github.com/daattali/shinydisconnect) - Shows a custom message when a *Shiny* app disconnects or any error happens
   - [shinyDND](https://github.com/ayayron/shinydnd) - Provides functionalities to create drag and drop elements in Shiny apps.
   - [shinyFeedback](https://github.com/merlinoa/shinyFeedback) - Displays user feedback next to shiny inputs